Trae1ounG/Trae1ounG.github.io/_pages/about.md

 # 🎖 Honors and Awards
-- *2022.12* National Scholorship (国家奖学金), Ministry of Education.
+- *2022.12* National Scholorship, Ministry of Education.
-- *2023.12* Soong Ching Ling Scholorship (宋庆龄奖学金), University of Electronic Science and Technology of China
+- *2023.12* Soong Ching Ling Scholorship, University of Electronic Science and Technology of China
 - *2024.08* First Prize of Baidu business AI technology innovation Competition (CTI) , Chinese Association for Artificial Intelligence
-- *2024.10* The outstanding graduate of Sichuan Province (四川省优秀毕业生).
+- *2024.10* The outstanding graduate of Sichuan Province.

 # 📖 Educations
 - *2025.09 - 2028.06 (Future)*, Master of Pattern Recognition and Intelligent System, Institute of Automation, Chinese Academy of Sciences (CASIA)